GulbeEvija/Grocery-List/README.md

 ## Getting Started
-`npm start`
+Write in the terminal `npm start` \
-Runs the app in the development mode.\
+This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
 The page will reload when you make changes.